-This Cryptocurrency online short course from the MIT Media Lab offers you a rigorous perspective - ground truths - of these crypto assets, exploring its economics, underlying blockchain technology, functionality, challenges, and future potential.
+This Cryptocurrency online short course from the MIT Media Lab offers you a rigorous perspective and ground truths about crypto assets, exploring its economics, underlying blockchain technology, functionality, challenges, and future potential.

 What will set you apart

-Assess Bitcoin and other cryptocurrencies; crypto markets and exchanges; Smart Contracts, decentralized applications (DApps) and Initial Coin Offerings (ICOs)
+A comprehensive overview of Bitcoin and other cryptocurrencies; crypto markets and exchanges; Smart Contracts; decentralized applications (DApps) and Initial Coin Offerings (ICOs)

-Experience a focused analysis of cryptocurrency and its functionality as you follow your learning path through the weekly modules of this online course:
+Analyse cryptocurrency and its functionality as you work through the weekly modules of this online course.

 - Orientation module Welcome to your Online Campus